EVORA-project/evora-ontology/models/docs/Video.md

 # Class: Video (Video)

-_Subclass of File representing moving visual media, such as recordings, presentations, or movies_
+_Subclass of File representing moving visual media, such as recordings, presentations, or movies._